libertypi/queersmission/README.md

 `download-dir` should be set to the dedicated seeding space, both in Transmission's settings.json and the script's config.json.

 After stopping the Transmission client, edit its `settings.json`.
 On a Synology NAS, this file may be located at `/volume1/@appdata/transmission/settings.json`.
-Default locations on other platforms can be found [here](https://github.com/transmission/transmission/blob/main/docs/Configuration-Files.md). **The bellow settings must be set correctly:**
+Default locations on other platforms can be found [here](https://github.com/transmission/transmission/blob/main/docs/Configuration-Files.md).

-Transmission `settings.json`:
+**The bellow settings in Transmission `settings.json` must be set correctly:**

 ```json
 "download-dir": "/path_to/download-dir",